uphold/fastify-openapi-router-plugin/README.md

 ### Error handler

-If there was an error associated with `security` processing of a request, the plugin will throw an `UnauthorizedError`.
-It defaults to displaying a `401` status code with `{ code: 'FST_OAS_UNAUTHORIZED', 'message': 'Unauthorized' }` as the payload.
+The plugin will throw an `UnauthorizedError` when none of the `security` blocks succeed.
+By default, this error originates a `401` reply with `{ code: 'FST_OAS_UNAUTHORIZED', 'message': 'Unauthorized' }` as the payload.
 You can override this behavior by registering a fastify error handler:

 ```js
 fastify.setErrorHandler((error, request, reply) => {